zordicom/mujoco_ros2_control/mujoco_ros2_control/docs/ACTUATOR_TYPES.md

 ### Use Position Servo Mode When:

-- Simulating Dynamixel-based robots
+- Simulating simple servo-based robots
-- Simple pick-and-place applications
+- Position-only control applications
-- You don't need torque control
+- You don't need velocity feedforward or torque control

+### Use Position+Velocity Mode When:

+- Using `joint_trajectory_controller` with velocity feedforward
+- Simulating Dynamixel Profile Position mode or similar
+- You want smoother trajectory tracking than position-only
+- Standard ROS trajectory execution

 ### Use Torque Motor Mode When: